AugustHuangMX/quartz/content/Unemployment.md

 ## Efficiency Wage Theorem

-Work effort depends on wage rates, and the cost of monitoring workers is very high. ([[principal-agent model]] problem) So that the firm would overpay the workers (above the equilibrium case in the market).
+Work effort depends on wage rates, and the cost of monitoring workers is very high. ([[Principal-Agent Model]] problem) So that the firm would overpay the workers (above the equilibrium case in the market).
 We define the lazy workers as shirking workers.

 ![[IMG_3921E67FF677-1.jpeg|500]]